-358 metres of altitude may not seem to be much for a mountain, but if it is located on a Mediterranean island of less than 700 square kilometers, it is.
-From the top of it you can see the entire perimeter of the island of Menorca, and on clear days you can even see the neighbouring island of Mallorca.
-Do you want to go up and enjoy the magnificent views that Monte Toro has to offer?
+358 metres above sea level may not seem like much for a mountain, but if it is located on a Mediterranean island of less than 700 square kilometres, things change.
+From its summit you can make out the entire perimeter of Menorca, and even see neighbouring Mallorca on clear days.
+Shall we go up to enjoy the magnificent views offered by Monte Toro?

-It is precisely the Virgen of Monte Toro Sanctuary – run until last March 2018, by nuns of the Franciscan Order of Mercy – a known pilgrimage site considering that the patroness is the patron saint of Menorca.
-Built in the seventeenth century (1,670) on the remains of an old Gothic church, we can find a wood carving of the virgin here.
-The floor of the church is a single nave with three chapels on each side.
-In one of them is the cave where the virgin was found, as well as the amphora where it remained hidden underground during the Civil War.
-The church is crowned by a small cúpula built on the transept and is open every day for pilgrims and visitors with free admission for everyone.
+It is precisely the sanctuary of the Virgin of Monte Toro - run until last March 2018 by nuns of the Franciscan Order of Mercy - a pilgrimage site as it is the patron saint of Menorca.
+Built in the 17th century (1670) on the remains of an old Gothic church, it houses the wooden carving of the Virgin Mary.
+The church has a single nave with three chapels on each side.
+In one of them is the cave where the Virgin was found, as well as the amphora where she was hidden underground during the Civil War.
+The church is crowned by a small dome built over the transept and is open every day for pilgrims and visitors with free admission for anyone who comes here.

-Next to the sanctuary we will find attached a solemn and robust defensive tower of rectangular shape, used in the past to alert the villagers of any possible enemy incursions.
-Although its current height is 10 meters, it is probable that in its medieval origin it was bigger.
-Until recently it belonged to the Ministry of Defense and the army used it to place antennas intended for military use; now it is being restored in order to open it to the public and it has been declared an Asset or Cultural Interest.
-A few meters away there is a large statue of the Sacred Heart of Jesus.
+Next to the sanctuary is a solemn and sturdy rectangular defensive tower, used in the past to alert the locals of possible enemy incursions.
+Although its current height is 10 metres, it is likely that it was originally somewhat higher in medieval times.
+Until recently it belonged to the Ministry of Defence, where the army had antennas for military use; it is now being restored to be opened to the public and has been declared an Asset of Cultural Interest.
+A few metres away is a large statue of the Sacred Heart of Jesus.

-The access is easy (well asphalted and without narrowness, although with some important upswings in its brief route), and it has a wide parking ideal to leave your vehicle.
-It will take you 5, 30 or 60 minutes to top the hill from Es Mercadal (the nearest town) depending on the means of transport you choose for the ascent: car, bike or by foot.
-But do not worry!
-If you choose to walk up to Monte Toro you can regain strength in Sa Posada de Toro.
+The access is easy (well paved and not too narrow, although there are some steep slopes along the short route), and there is a large car park where you can leave your car.
+It will take you 5, 30 or 60 minutes to reach the summit from Es Mercadal (the nearest town) depending on the means of transport you choose for the ascent: car, bike or on foot.
+But don't panic!
+If you choose to walk up Monte Toro you can recharge your batteries at Sa Posada de Toro.

-The town of Es Mercadal, about 3 kilometers from Monte Toro, is one of the prettiest villages in Minorca.
-There, the traditional fiestas of San Martín are celebrated, where the horses dance to the rhythm of the music in impressive “jaleos” eagerly anticipated all year long by locals and tourists.
+The village of Es Mercadal, about 3 kilometres from Monte Toro, is one of the most beautiful villages in Menorca.
+The traditional fiestas of San Martín are held there, where the horses dance to the rhythm of the music in impressive 'jaleos' which are eagerly awaited by locals and tourists alike.

-Menorca is not only about the paradisiacal beaches and coves; there are also places must be visited in its interior such as the Monte Toro, one of the points where you can enjoy the best sunsets of the whole island.
-In addition, once on the top of the mountain and before nightfall, you can play “who sees it first” by trying to spot the bay of Fornells, the lighthouse of Artrutx or the beach of Son Bou first, among other points of interest.
+Menorca is not just about beaches and paradisiacal coves; there are also must-see places in the interior, such as Monte Toro, one of the places where you can enjoy the best sunsets on the island.
+Moreover, once on the top of the mountain and before nightfall, you can play a game to see who can spot the bay of Fornells, the lighthouse of Artrutx or the beach of Son Bou first, among other points of interest.

-One could say it is the roof of Menorca and the best view of the island, since with only one glance you can see the island almost in its entirety in a privileged bird’s eye view.
-But Monte Toro is also its geographical epicenter and certainly it is one of the places that you cannot miss on you next visit to Menorca.
+As well as being the roof of Menorca and the best showcase of the island, as at a glance you can see it almost in its entirety and from a privileged bird's eye view, Monte Toro is its geographical epicentre, so it is undoubtedly one of the places you cannot miss on your next visit.